SoftwareAG/c8y-docs/src/documents/guides/devices/netcomm/netcomm-usersguide.html.md

 * Log the state of a digital input as events.
 * Write to a digital output remotely from Cumulocity.

 Consult the documentation of your router for more information about its specific IO settings.
 The available functionalities may vary between different device models.
-For example, the NTC 6200 model supports the following GPIO pins: xaux1, xaux2 and xaux3.
+For example, the NTC 6200 model supports GPIO pins 1-3.

 ### Analog input